danvers/mySurvey/readme.md

 ## About this Framework

 The idea came up in a seminar/class back in 2008 where we tried to evaluate and analyze different avatar systems in virtual worlds.

+You can see a demo of this framework on https://avatare.pixelspace.org/ with the following account
+user: demo@pixelspace.org
+pass: demo

 ## Installation